-In recent years, the IMM Eurodollar futures contract has become the most actively traded futures contracts based on money market rates and is now one of the most actively traded of all futures contracts.
+In recent years, the IMM Eurodollar futures contract has become the most actively traded futures contract based on money market rates and is now one of the most actively traded of all futures contracts.
 Three factors have contributed to the popularity of Eurodollar futures.
 First, most major international banks rely heavily on the Eurodollar market for short-term funds and act as marketmakers in Eurodollar deposits.
 Eurodollar futures provide a means of hedging interest rate risk arising from these activities.
-Second, the phenomenal growth of the market for interest rate swaps during the last decade has contributed to the growth of trading in Eurodollar futures.
-Most interest rate swap contracts specify payments contingent on three- or six-month LIBOR.
+Second, the phenomenal growth of the market for interest rate swaps during the last decade has contributed to the growth of trading in Eurodollar futures.6 Most interest rate swap contracts specify payments contingent on three- or six-month LIBOR.
 Swap market dealers sometimes use Eurodollar futures to hedge their positions in interest rate swaps.
-Evidence of the widespread use of Eurodollar futures to hedge swap exposures can be found in the fact that the IMM currently lists Eurodollar futures with delivery dates stretching as far as 60 months into the future.
-In contrast, virtually all other futures contracts list delivery dates only 24 months into the future (Burghardt et al. 1991).
+Evidence of the widespread use of Eurodollar futures to hedge swap exposures can be found in the fact that the IMM currently lists Eurodollar futures with delivery dates only 24 months into the future (Burghardt et al. 1991).
 Third, it has become common practice for commercial banks to index interest rates on loans to their corporate customers to LIBOR.
 Such borrowers sometimes use Eurodollar futures to hedge their borrowing costs.
 (In recent years, however, it has become more common for such borrowers to arrange interest rate swaps.)